Listed buildings enrich Scotland’s landscape and chart a great part of our history.

 Find out more about how listing affects owners.

-Buildings of national or international importance, either architectural or historic; or fine, little-altered examples of some particular period, style or building type.
-(About 8% of total listed buildings.)
+Buildings of special architectural or historical interest which are outstanding examples of a particular period, style or building type.

 4 What does a listing include?